SLQ-web/imageCheckboxes/README.md

 # ImageCheckboxes
-This is a demonstration of how to use images as checkboxes within a web form.
+This is a script that enables you to use images as checkboxes within a web form by way of CSS.

 Initially this existed as a JS Fiddle here http://jsfiddle.net/coolwebs/qf1qs8kg/ but now moving the scripts into GitHub for the sake of prosperity and sharing.